Quickstart¶

 Step 2: Connect Your DJ Software¶

-- Software-based sources (Serato, Traktor, Virtual DJ, etc.) are detected from files they leave on disk, so the software must have been run at least once before auto-detection will work
+- Software-based sources (Serato, Traktor, Virtual DJ, etc.) are detected from files they leave on disk; the software must have been run at least once

 - Hardware-based sources (Denon StageLinQ) require the device to be connected and actively broadcasting on the network